 Remember, your gift is irrevocable.
 Although you will no longer have access to it, you benefit by receiving a steady stream of income at a fixed rate for as long as you live.

-To learn more, or to request a no-obligation proposal, call Sister Barbara Lynn Schmitz at 888-649-1121, ext.
-2631, or e-mail her at firstname.lastname@example.org.
-We’ll also supply you with rates for two-life or deferred gift annuities.
+To learn more, or to request a no-obligation proposal, contact our Mission Advancement Office at 888-649-1121, ext.
+2631, or firstname.lastname@example.org.
+We can also supply you with rates for two-life or deferred gift annuities.